Getting Started

 Typically, the provider should represent the provider name (such as "CustomSCM").
 Any payload pushes will target the data source ("CustomSCMInstance") under the custom provider.
 The pushed payload can include many nested resources (such as multiple repositories).
 The template also supports resources with a variety of different types within a single application.

-The data source and provider
+The data source and provider name

 are primarily for internal use.
-Theapplication_type
+The application_type

 specified in the template is used when viewing and searching the custom app from the Veza UI.